cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 ## Iterating on the Extension

 Olav takes the new concept `TimeseriesForecastProduct` to the trading department to get feedback.
-In the trading department, the trader Lars points out that it is challenging to get a context for the forecast.
-He suggests that they should add `named` and `description` properties to the `TimeseriesForecastProduct`.
-In addition, he points out that when he makes a decision based on the forecast, he first needs to be confident in the forecast.
-Olav asks what criteria Lars uses to determine whether he is confident in a forecast, and learns that the input data to the forecast is one of the most important factors.
+In the trading department, the trader Camilla points out that it is challenging to get a context for the forecast.
+She suggests that they should add `named` and `description` properties to the `TimeseriesForecastProduct`.
+In addition, she points out that when she makes a decision based on the forecast, she first needs to be confident in the forecast.
+Olav asks what criteria Camilla uses to determine whether she is confident in a forecast, and learns that the input data to the forecast is one of the most important factors.
 Furthermore, Olav wonders whether he should include a `confidence` property in the `TimeseriesForecastProduct`.
-Lars does not have a statical background, and explains that `confidence` becomes a very abstract concept for him.
-He instead explains that he is happy with the three different timeseries `low`, `expected`, and `high` as they give him a good understanding of the forecast and the uncertainty.
+Camilla does not have a statical background, and explains that `confidence` becomes a very abstract concept for her.
+She instead explains that he is happy with the three different timeseries `low`, `expected`, and `high` as they give her a good understanding of the forecast and the uncertainty.

 Olav goes back to Svein Harald, and together they add the following properties to the `Properties` sheet: